TRON-Bioinformatics/SV-LRvsSR/README.md

 -lengths `<length of chromosomes eg: /data/chromInfo_hg38.txt>` \

 It generates a tab delimited SV file with requantification related features like junction reads and spanning pairs calculated from short-read and/or linked-reads.
 Example: /example/Combined_SR_LR_requant.tsv
+TwoBit file of the reference genome can be created as: [https://genome.ucsc.edu/goldenPath/help/twoBit.html]

 ## Include GEM counts for all SVs from Lariat linked-reads generated alignment file